top of page

 • Snoring or noisy sleep

-• Improves oxygen circulation
+• Improve oxygen delivery

-Mouth breathing shuts all of that down.
-The result?
+Mouth breathing shuts that system down overnight.

 • More plaque